 - Mayo Clinic: “Monoamine oxidase inhibitors”

-- Steven J. Sperber, MD, Hackensack University Medical Center, Hackensack, NJ.
+- Steven J. Sperber, MD, Hackensack University Medical Center, Hackensack, New Jersey

-- T. Jann Caison-Sorey, MD, senior medical director at Blue Cross Blue Shield of Michigan, Detroit, MI.
+- T. Jann Caison-Sorey, MD, senior medical director at Blue Cross Blue Shield of Michigan, Detroit, Michigan

-- Emily Shafer, PharmD, manager of clinical programs and quality at Walgreens, Deerfield, IL
+- Emily Shafer, PharmD, manager of clinical programs and quality at Walgreens, Deerfield, Illinois

 - National Institutes of Health, National Center for Complementary and Integrative Health: “5 Tips: Natural Products for the Flu and Colds: What Does the Science Say?”